HLOverflow/school_stuffs/Year3/AI/README.md

 Some of the prolog code.
-Create my own sudoku solver in my free time.
+Create my own sudoku solver & mine sweeper in my free time.